mVardhan2388/Containment_control_mas/README.md

-# Containment_control_mas
-This paper studies containment control under differential privacy and quantization.
-A modified F-J model is used for followers.
-Simulations demonstrate that despite added noise and limited precision, followers converge within the reference agents’ convex hull, validating the method.
+This paper investigates containment control under differential privacy and quantization.
+Followers follow a modified Friedkin–Johnsen (F-J) model.
+Simulations show that despite added Laplacian noise and limited precision due to quantization, followers successfully converge within the convex hull formed by reference agents, validating the proposed approach.

+To reproduce the simulation results:

+Download the code directory.
-So to get the simulation results please the index.m file of the code directory.
+Run the index.m file in MATLAB.